valkey-io/valkey-doc/docs/data-types/lists.md

 5) "bike:3"
 {{< /clients-example >}}

-An important operation defined on Redis lists is the ability to *pop elements*.
+An important operation defined on Valkey lists is the ability to *pop elements*.
 Popping elements is the operation of both retrieving the element from the list, and eliminating it from the list, at the same time.
 You can pop elements from left and right, similarly to how you can push elements in both sides